brminnick/DragCoordinatesUITestRepro/README.md

 # DragCoordinatesUITestRepro
-Reproduction of a bug in UITest v2.0.10
+Reproduction of a regression in Xamarin.UITest v2.0.10

 ## Error
 The following error appers when performing `DragCoordinates` on iOS: